Chapplication/chatty-friend/README.md

    wake word detection only works in headless mode on raspberry Pi where there is a lot of control over audio and system resources.
    On Mac, use keboard "push to talk" with the space bar to simulate VAD, and use W key to simulate wake word detection.
    This also allows for fast interactive prompt development as you don't have to go through the sleep/supervise cycle to iterate.
+   NOTE: I have not adapted the OpenWakeWord handling to work on platforms other than the raspberry Pi, but in theory it should work.  be sure to run init_oww_models.py to load all the models it expects for voice detection etc.

 5. **Talk to Chatty** - Hold `space` and speak (push-to-talk mode)